josephmontes/wOBAvs.xwOBA/README.md

   - Chapman's Center FB% in 2021: **19.9%**, 2022: **17.2%**, 2023: **16.8%**
-  - Chapman's positive 'd_wOBA' trend in 2023 could be attributed to the fact that he is outperforming his xwOBA on Pulled Groundballs at an unsustainably high rate
+  - Chapman's positive 'd_wOBA' trend in 2023 could be attributed to this slight decline in Center FB%
+    - Or it might be attributed to the fact that he is outperforming his xwOBA on Pulled Groundballs at an unsustainably high rate
       - league-wide d_wOBA on Pull GBs: .218 - .213 = **.005**
       - Chapman d_wOBA on Pull GBs in 2023: .408 - .207 = **.201!**

-#### Kyle Tucker is an example of another player that consistently hits a lot of Center Flyballs
+#### Kyle Tucker is an example of another player like Matt Chapman

 ## PITCHERS
-### List of pitchers with >= 75th Percentile CENTER FB%
+### List of pitchers with CENTER FB% >= 13.8%
 - The 75th Percentile CENTER FB% value for qualified pitchers is 13.8%
-- Additionally, I filtered out pitchers with an above average Pull FB% (above 6.8%)
+- Additionally, I filtered out pitchers with a Pull FB% >= 6.8% (75th percentile PFB% among qualified pitchers)

 | Season      |   Player Name   |  wOBA  | xwOBA | d_wOBA | CENTER FB% | PULL FB% | OPPO GB% |   Team   |        OAA         |
 |:-----------:|:---------------:|:------:|:-----:|:------:|:--------:|:--------:|:-------:|:-----------:|:------------------:|